Invariants of graph drawings in the plane: Planarity of graphs

-\begin{proof}[Proof of (a)]\footnote{If we prove that the triangle splits the plane into two parts (this case of the Jordan Theorem is easy), then part (a) would follow because the boundary of the yellow triangle comes {\it into} the red triangle as many times as it comes {\it out}.
-The following proof is easier and can be generalized to higher dimensions \cite{Sk14}.} The intersection of the convex hull of the red triangle and the boundary of the yellow triangle is a finite union of polygonal lines (non-degenerate to points).
+\begin{proof}[Proof of (a)]\footnote{If we prove that the triangle splits the plane into two parts (this case of the Jordan Theorem is easy), then part (a) would follow because the boundary of one triangle comes {\it into} the other triangle as many times as it comes {\it out}.
+The following proof can be generalized to higher dimensions \cite{Sk14}.} The intersection of the convex hull of one triangle and the boundary of the other triangle is a finite union of polygonal lines (non-degenerate to points).
 The boundaries of the triangles intersect at the endpoints of the polygonal lines.
 The number of endpoints is even, so the fact follows. \end{proof}

-\begin{proof}[Proof of (b)]\footnote{Part (b) is proved analogously to (a) if one of the polygonal lines is a triangle.
+\begin{proof}[Proof of (b)] First assume that {\it one of the polygonal lines, say $b$, is the boundary of a triangle.} \footnote{Part (b) is proved analogously to (a) under this assumption.
 We present a different proof of this `intermediate' case, reducing it to (a).
-This generalizes to a proof of the general case.} First assume that {\it one of the polygonal lines, say $b$, is the boundary of a triangle.} Denote by $1,2,\ldots,n$ the consecutive vertices of the other polygonal line.
+This generalizes to a proof of the general case.} Denote by $1,2,\ldots,n$ the consecutive vertices of the other polygonal line.
 Let us prove the lemma by induction on $n\ge3$.
 For the proof of the inductive step denote by $a_1\ldots a_k$ the closed polygonal line with consecutive vertices $a_1,\ldots,a_k$.
 Then (fig. \ref{f:cut})

 Here the second equality follows by (a) and the inductive hypothesis.

 {\it The general case} is reduced to the above particular case analogously to the above reduction of the particular case to (a).
 Just replace $b$ by the second polygonal line. \end{proof}